Gaya/gaya.pizza/blog/contents/articles/going-freelance-changed-me/index.md

 absolute best for the tasks and features at hand.
 I had to take my own responsibility to make it the best I could, but the motivation just wasn't quite there.

-I always wished I could give these jobs my best, but always found that my personal projects were the ones that got me at my best.
+I always wished I could have given these jobs my best, but always found that my personal projects were the ones that got me at my best.

 The intrinsic motivation to give it my best was lacking for projects I got from employers.
-A lot of times I got the feeling that whatever I wanted to do would have to pass a lot of layers of management and reviews before I was able move on.
+A lot of times I got the feeling that whatever I wanted to change would have to pass a lot of layers of management and reviews before I was able move on.

 At a point, it got tiring to work like this.
 Especially if you're not really invested in the project